Infinity-LZJ/Zuojie_Li.github/_pages/cv.md

 ======
 * Born: December 1996​
 * party: Member of the Communist Party of China
-* Currently employed as a postdoctoral researcher at the School of Physics and Astronomy, Beijing Normal University.
+* Workplace: Postdoc| Key Laboratory of Radiopharmaceuticals/Beam Technology of the Ministry of Education,Beijing Normal University

 Education
 ======